By: Cassandra Stout

 History of National Check Your Meds Day

 With the passage of the Durham Humphrey Bill in 1951, all drugs were classified as over-the-counter medications or prescription drugs.
-In 1988, the US government created the position of "Drug Czar" to help regulate prescription drugs.

 After the Consumer Reports study found that so many people were ending up in the ER due to medication interactions, the study's editors collaborated with the US Department of Health and Human Services to create a holiday where people could address this issue.
 Then, on October 17, 2017, National Check Your Meds Day was born.